s-victor/TinyPedal/docs/customization.md

     wheel_slip_threshold
 Set percentage threshold for triggering wheel slip warning. `0.1` means 10% of tyre slip ratio.

-    last_wheel_radius_front, last_wheel_radius_rear
-Set radius for front and rear wheels, which is used to calculate tyre slip ratio.
-Manual editing is not required, as this value will be automatically calculated during driving, and will be auto-saved to `JSON` file.

-    minimum_speed
-Set minimum speed threshold for calculating wheel radius samples.
-Default is `16.5` (m/s),

 ## Lap time history